-- 70. There are three restrictions placed on who can be a non-schools member of a schools forum.
-The local authority cannot appoint: - an elected member of the local authority who is appointed to the executive of that local authority (a lead member/portfolio holder) ('executive members') - the director of children's services or any officer employed or engaged to work under the management of the director of children's services, and who does not directly provide education to children (or manage those who do) ('relevant officer' (a) and (b)) - other officers with a specific role in management of and/or who advise on funding for schools ('relevant officer' part (c)) - 71.
-Schools forums have the power to approve a limited range of proposals from their local authority; the restrictions ensure that there is no conflict of interest between the proposing body (the local authority) and the approving body (the schools forum). - 72.
-However, non-executive elected members and those officers who are employed in their capacity as headteachers or teachers, and those who directly manage a service which provides education to individual children or advice to schools, are eligible to be members of schools forums. - 73.
-In the case of non-executive elected members, they may be a schools member (by virtue of them being a school governor), an academies member, or a non-schools member.
-As a non-schools member they may be well placed to fulfil the broader overview and scrutiny role they have within the local authority in general. - 74.
+- 48. There are three restrictions placed on who can be a non-schools member of a schools forum.
+The local authority cannot appoint: - an elected member of the local authority who is appointed to the executive of that local authority (a lead member/portfolio holder) ('executive members') - the Director of Children's Services or any officer employed or engaged to work under the management of the Director of Children's Services, and who does not directly provide education to children (or manage those who do) ('relevant officer' (a) and (b))

+- other officers with a specific role in management of and/or who advise on funding for schools ('relevant officer' part (c)) - 49.
+Schools forums have the power to approve a limited range of proposals from their local authority: the restrictions ensure that there is no conflict of interest between the proposing body (the local authority) and the approving body (the schools forum). - 50.
+However, non-executive elected members and those officers who are employed in their capacity as headteachers or teachers and those who directly manage a service which provides education to individual children and/or advice to schools on, for example, learning and behavioural matters are eligible to be members of schools forums. - 51.
+In the case of non-executive elected members, they may be a schools member (by virtue of them being a school governor), an academies member or a non-schools member.
+As a non-schools member they may be well placed to fulfil the broader overview and scrutiny role they have within the local authority in general. - 52.
 However, the inclusion of non-executive elected members and certain officers is not a requirement.
-Many schools forums do not have such members, and it is for each local authority and schools forum to consider how best to ensure the right balance of school and non-school representation on the schools forum, taking into account their local circumstances and preferences.
+Many schools forums do not have such members on them and it is for each local authority and schools forum to consider how best to ensure the right balance of school and non-school representation on the schools forum, taking into account their local circumstances and preferences.